develon2015/node-dev-server/README.md

 1. We use webpack5, not simply watch the OS File-System events;

-2. We can kill already exists process, compile and restart a cmd.exe window on source-code changes.
+2. We can kill existing process (tree), compile and restart a cmd.exe window of a terminal on source-code changes.

 (Only implemented on the Windows OS currently, and Gnome-terminal)